About Journal of Diabetes Research and Clinical Metabolism

 Please Contact Us, for more information about the benefits of publishing in a journal from Herbert Publications.

-However, up to 60% Fee waiver on the journal's processing cost will be granted to the author from Low-middle income country and complete waiver to authors from Low-income economies.
+For Journal of Diabetes Research and Clinical Metabolism the publication fee is US$800.
+50% fee waiver on the journal's processing cost will be granted to the author from Low-middle income countries and Low-income economies.
 Click Here to find list of countries to which waiver will be provided.

 Manuscripts must be submitted to Diabetes Research and Clinical Metabolism electronically using the online submission system.
 Depending on the article type, full details on how to prepare and submit a manuscript are given in the instructions for Authors.